geopm/geopm/integration/grafana/README.md

-Step-G: Be sure to kill the prometheus and grafana servers after the configuration is compleed.
+Step-G: Be sure to kill the prometheus and grafana servers after the configuration is completed.
 If needed the PIDs for termination are printed by the `pbs_prometheus_launch.sh` script after it launches the prometheus & grafana
 ```bash
     pkill prometheus